 - Eat high-fiber foods: Foods that are a good source of fiber include vegetables, whole grain bread, and beans.

 - Limit alcohol: Alcohol affects your blood sugar level and can make it harder to manage your diabetes.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
 Exercise for at least 30 minutes, 5 days a week.
-Work with your caregiver to plan the best exercise program for you.
+Work with your caregiver to create an exercise plan.

 - Check your feet for open sores before you exercise.
 Ask your caregiver for activities you can do if you have an open sore.
 You will need to exercise carefully so that you do not make the sore worse.

-- Have a carbohydrate snack available during and after exercise.
-If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before you exercise.
+- If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before you exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

-- Drink liquids before, during, and after exercise.
+- Drink liquids that do not contain sugar before, during, and after exercise.
 Ask your dietitian or caregiver which liquids you should drink when you exercise.

 What else can I do to manage my diabetes?

 - Keep all follow-up appointments: Your caregiver may want you to have additional tests to check your blood pressure, cholesterol, and A1c.